reinderien/capmeter/readme.md

 A note on connections
 ---------------------
 For all connections try to use relatively short jumpers.
-A breadboard will work but a project board with soldered connections will introduce less parasitic capacitance.
+A breadboard will work, but a project board with soldered connections (especially a proper "shield"-style board) will introduce less parasitic capacitance.
 Parasitic or stray elements are not fatal, but will inflate measurements in the pF range.
 The board partially accommodates for this with the zeroing feature.

 Portability
 -----------